 Prep the Call Centers!

-Despite all attempts your institution has made to secure the authentication process via text, email, app, etc., there will always be customers who want to speak directly to a representative.
+Despite all attempts your institution has made to secure the authentication process via text, email, app, etc., there will always be members who want to speak directly to a representative.
 Call centers are the main target for modern data phishing schemes.
 Criminals perpetuating authentication fraud take aim at call centers because, in short, people are easier to trick than machines.
-Fraudsters will use social engineering tactics to trick representatives into thinking they are speaking to the real customer since they have all of the necessary information.
+Fraudsters will use social engineering tactics to trick representatives into thinking they are speaking to the real member since they have all of the necessary information.
 Train your call center staff with social engineering testing to help them recognize and deal with these schemes.
 Also, they should be instructed to request “out of wallet” information.

 Use Out of Wallet Info

 The underlying problem with current verification methods is that they use static, unchanging data to authenticate users.
 A mother’s maiden name will never change, nor will the last four digits of a social security number.
 This information is easily obtainable today and is likely already in the hands of criminals looking to exploit it.
-Financial institutions must instead employ out of wallet questions to generate dynamic, behavior-based credentials when validating a customer over the phone.
+Financial institutions must instead employ out of wallet questions to generate dynamic, behavior-based credentials when validating a member over the phone.
 Out of wallet information is based on behavior that has no traceable profile.
 For example, consider replacing “mother’s maiden name” with “where was your last local transaction” and “at which branch did you last deposit money?”
 The answers are much harder for fraudsters to obtain, and give a more realistic insight into the legitimacy of the person on the other end of the line.

 If in Doubt, Ask Them to Come in

 Financial institutions must rethink payment risk.
 Yes, payment security is evolving, but criminals are evolving with it, and will do whatever it takes to get around any security measures put in place to thwart them.
-All financial institutions must remain firm in their efforts to authenticate, and ensure customers are indeed who they say they are.
+All financial institutions must remain firm in their efforts to authenticate, and ensure members are indeed who they say they are.